funkhaus/fuxt-backend/README.md

 ## Wordpress config

 ### Permalinks

 Won't work with default setting.
 Must have pretty permalinks enabled.

 ### WPGraphQL

 If using WPGraphQL and ACF you must install WPGraphQL ACF extension.

+## TODO

+-   Refactor login styling to use new functions